hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 <hr>

 #### 2
-# My High School Teaching Background
+# My Background

 <img src="https://user-images.githubusercontent.com/5605614/176367428-196bd8d2-e10d-4030-9de0-09f150028431.png" width="200" />

 About 1976 when I was in grade 8, and I taught myself how to computer program on a HP97 Calculator.
-Since then, I have had no formal machine learning training, but was writing neural networks using Pascal in the early 1990s (simple multi layer array "nodes", holding an integer between -1 and 1, interconnected to all nodes of the next layer, all incoming amount summed and the nodes fire if the sum was above zero).
-My NN's  unfortunately only oscillated between solutions.
+Since then, I have had no formal machine learning training, but was writing neural networks using Pascal in the early 1990s (simple multi layer array "nodes", holding an integer between -1 and 1, interconnected to all nodes of the next layer, all incoming amounts for each node were summed and then fired if the sum was above zero).
+My NN's never worked but unfortunately only oscillated between classification.

 Not until Tensorflow was released about 2015 was I able to start teaching ML.
 I have been teaching Robotics and Machine learning now for about 6 years, <a href="https://www.rocksetta.com/tensorflow-teacher/3d-print-tensorflow/">Here</a> is a 2016 RNN model I made that self-generated multiple 3D Printable objects.